Why Being in Nature Will Benefit Your Mental Health

 Man gazing out over a cloud inversion in the Clwydian hills of North East Wales

-Often with the body, everything is linked.
+Often, with the body, everything is linked.
 When you’re stressed, you tend to eat more.
-Not only does this lead to increased weight and obesity, it also causes you to be more lethargic.
+Not only does this lead to increased weight and obesity, but it also causes you to be more lethargic.
 All of this can ultimately lead to increased anxiety and depression.
 It’s a vicious circle, creating a lack of motivation to get outside.

-The rhythmic exercise of walking reduces your blood pressure while increasing your heart rate.
-Together these help to reduce levels of the stress hormone cortisol.
-So if you ever feel things are getting too much, just head outside for 10 or 15 minutes and give your mind the boost it needs.
+So, if you ever feel things are getting too much, just head outside for 10 or 15 minutes and give your mind the boost it needs.

-Longer hikes will also get the blood pumping and increase your fitness levels, which will have long term benefits too like reduced cholesterol and weight loss.
+Longer hikes will also get the blood pumping and increase your fitness levels, which will have long-term benefits too like reduced cholesterol and weight loss.

 It sounds simple, and it is.
 But don’t underestimate the power of a daily walk.